 Caption: Diamond discs close-up

-The bond is the attachment type used to connect the diamonds to the blade itself.
-While the sintered metal powder is the preferred material for this, you can also find different bond levels.
-Depending on the approach, you can find a soft, medium, and hard bond.
+The bond is the attachment type used to connect the diamonds to the blade.
+While the sintered metal powder is preferred, you can also find different bond levels.
+You can find a soft, medium, and hard bond depending on the approach.

-Your choice of bonds will depend on the application that you want to cut.
+Your choice of bond will depend on the application you want to cut.
 Continuous rims usually use soft bonds.
 While you are cutting, these expose the diamonds quickly.
-That means you can rely on diamonds for even the hardest applications out there.
+That means you can rely on diamonds for even the hardest applications.

-If you plan on cutting extremely hard materials like granite or stone, and you want a smooth cut, look for a continuous rim with a soft bond.
+If you plan on cutting extremely hard materials like granite or stone and want a smooth cut, look for a continuous rim with a soft bond.
 While soft bonds deliver excellent results, fast diamond exposure affects their longevity.
 The diamonds will wear off quickly, which limits the blade’s lifespan.

-That is why you can also use continuous rims with medium and hard bonds.
-These bonds reduce the diamond’s wear rate, which extends their longevity.
-However, that comes at a cost for not being able to use the blade on the hardest materials effectively.
-You can still cut applications like concrete, marble, etc. However, you might face more chipping, and you should avoid particularly thick materials.
+You can also use continuous rims with medium and hard bonds.
+These bonds reduce the diamond’s wear rate, which extends its longevity.
+However, that comes at the cost of not effectively using the blade on the hardest materials.
+You can still cut applications like concrete, marble, etc. However, you might face more chipping and should avoid particularly thick materials.